FAQs

 Can I add a non-clinical referee to my PMCV application?

-No, you cannot enter a non-clinical referee report via your PMCV application as the report template asks clinically based questions.
+No, you cannot enter a lecturer or non-clinical referee report via your PMCV application as the report template asks clinically based questions.
 If you wish to submit a non-clinical referee, please send it directly to the Health Service as part of your Health Services application.

 Who can access my referee reports?

 Only the Health Services you selected in your application will have access to the referee reports for their assessment process.
-While PMCV collects the reports and can view them if requested, PMCV does not read or assess these reports.
-All reference reports are provided to PMCV in confidence and will not be shared with candidates.
+While PMCV collects the reports, they do not read or assess these reports.